In-app messages

 - Cancel - navigates your customer away from the in-app message, thus quitting it

-- Using images with a resolution higher than full HD (1920x1080 pixels) is not recommended due to potential rendering timeouts and increased traffic consumption.
+- Using images with a resolution higher than full HD (1920x1080 pixels) isn't recommended due to potential rendering timeouts and increased traffic consumption.

 - PNG is the preferred image format.